SkyPenguinLabs/REplay/README.md

 > **Question 12**: What `.text` address held the location of the comparison for the logged-in variable?
 Remember that this was the pre-set variable that was checked before the initial state of both the input and the button are rendered on the GUI.
 Tell me how you know this :D

 > **Question 13**:  What key was needed to exit and close the game cheat?

+> **Question 14**:  Question 13: Question #5 was a loop hole,  you got the program to say you were logged in, but were never actually logged in.
+In order to fully make the program show you are logged in, you had to go down a rabbit hole to find some function that was returning a global status.
+This status was used every time you clicked a button, a new tab, etc that always checked the login status (which is the global status).
+What did you do to crack the login system to always render you as true?
+Note: you should also explain how the system works